Hey, busy people in the world!

-In today’s modern world, everything seems to get more instant, and this creates an unlikely behavior where we tend to overlook how a product is harmful to us – just because it is convenient.
+In today’s modern world, everything seems to get more instant, and this creates an unlikely behavior where we tend to overlook how a product is harmful to us – just because it’s convenient.

-Many of the “instant products” we use in our hair contain harmful substances like:
+Many of the instant hair products we use in our hair may contain harmful substances like:

-But what exactly are they, and why should you be cautious about them?
+What exactly are they and why should you be cautious?

 The Dangers of Using Dry Shampoos With Butane and Propane